DhairyaBahl/React-Messenger-App/README.md

 ## Show your support

-Give a Give a ⭐ if you like this web-app.
+Give a ⭐ if you like this web-app.